sap-tutorials/Tutorials/tutorials/hana-spatial02-sapphire18/hana-spatial02-sapphire18.md

 One of the most used formats of geospatial data exchange is a [**Shapefile**](https://en.wikipedia.org/wiki/Shapefile) developed by ESRI.

 Two of such Shapefiles have been preloaded into the instance of SAP HANA database you are using:

  1. `"GEOTECH"."continent"` with shapes of continents,
  2. `"GEOTECH"."cntry00"` with shapes of countries.

-Preview of shapes of continents using <http://mapshaper.org/> website:
+A preview of shapes of continents (using <http://mapshaper.org/> website):

 ![Continents](geosaphire2010.jpg)

-Preview of shapes of countries:
+A preview of shapes of countries:

 ![Countries](geosaphire2020.jpg)

-Both these table contain a column `"SHAPE"` that stores geometries of particular continents or countries - depending on a table.
+Both these tables contain a column `"SHAPE"` that stores geometries of particular continents or countries - depending on a table.
 This column has `ST_GEOMETRY` datatype, that allows to store any geospatial data: points, strings, polygons, or their collections.

 ```sql
 select